 Kelly J. Yu received a B.S. in biology from the University of Maryland, College Park, an M.P.H. from Yale University, and a Ph.D. from Johns Hopkins Bloomberg School of Public Health.
-She focused her doctoral dissertation on evaluating early risk factors and prevention of nasopharyngeal carcinoma in high-risk families, and continued her postdoctoral work in the same area under the mentorship of Allan Hildesheim, Ph.D.
+She focused her doctoral dissertation on evaluating early risk factors and prevention of nasopharyngeal carcinoma in high-risk families and continued her postdoctoral work in the same area under the mentorship of Allan Hildesheim, Ph.D.
 In January 2011, she joined the Early Detection Research Group in the Division of Cancer Prevention as an epidemiologist and project officer for the Prostate, Lung, Colorectal, and Ovarian Screening Trial.
-She returned to DCEG/IIB in November 2015 as a staff scientist, and was appointed as Assistant Branch Chief in 2021.
+She returned to DCEG/IIB in November 2015 as a staff scientist and was appointed as Branch Assistant Director in 2021.

 Dr. Yu has received several awards for her research, including the AACR Scholar-in-Training Award and the NCI Award of Merit.